-Just as with the costs associated with sleep studies, patients are equally concerned about the costs of buying and using positive airway pressure (PAP) therapies like CPAP, BiPAP, APAP, and ASV.
+Just as with the costs associated with sleep studies, patients are equally concerned about the costs of buying and using positive airway pressure (PAP) therapies like CPAP, BiPAP, and ASV.
+Insurance can play a large part in this.

-Knowing ahead of time how much your health plan offers in the way of CPAP machine insurance coverage can help you make the best decisions about what to rent or buy, and how frequently you need to replenish your supplies.
+Knowing ahead of time how much your health plan offers in the way of PAP device insurance coverage, and what you need to do to maintain that coverage, can help you make the best decisions about what to rent or buy, and how frequently you need to replenish your supplies.

 Insurance and CPAP

-Most private insurance policies cover PAP therapy equipment, as it is categorized as durable medical equipment (DME).
+As mentioned above, most private insurance policies cover PAP therapy equipment if medically necessary, as it is categorized as durable medical equipment (DME).

-Before you make any purchases or rental agreements, you're best bet is to call your insurer to ask about coverage details.
+Before you make any purchases or rental agreements, it is best to call your insurer to ask about your plan's coverage details.
+You can usually request the CPT codes for possible services from your healthcare provider's office.

-Because you are purchasing or renting through durable medical equipment suppliers, you may discover that your deductibles and copays for your PAP therapy may vary from your usual and customary policy payouts.
-You may also need to seek pre-authorization by your payer.
+Because you are purchasing or renting through durable medical equipment suppliers, you may discover that your deductibles and copays for your PAP therapy vary from your usual and customary policy payouts and you may need to seek pre-authorization from your payer.
+It is a good idea to check if your healthcare provider's office does this for you.

-In addition, you are purchasing a machine, a mask, and supplies which require replenishment or replacement as they wear out.
+In addition to renting or purchasing a machine, you are purchasing a mask and supplies which require replenishment or replacement as they wear out.
 Your insurance carrier should be specific about what it will reimburse for and how frequently.
+This is another time when requesting CPT codes can be useful.

-Coverages for each of these separate elements of a CPAP kit may differ, depending upon your policy and whether you have secondary insurance coverage.
+Coverage for each of these separate elements of a PAP supply kit may differ depending upon your policy and whether or not you have additional insurance coverage.

-Minimum compliance for CPAP is defined as "at least 4 hours of use a night for at least 5 nights a week."
-In the long term, this is defined as 4 hours per night for at least 22 days out of a consecutive 30 days within a 90-day (3-month) period.
+Minimum compliance, for PAP therapy coverage through insurance, is at least 4 hours of use 70% of nights over a 30 day period.
+This is essentially 4 hours per night for at least 22 days out of a consecutive 30 days.

 Why 4 hours a night?
 Research shows that 4 hours a night is the minimum amount of usage that can show improvements to cardiovascular health.

-Your insurance company will also be less likely to reimburse you for your equipment if you're not using it to the minimum requirement.
-CPAP equipment is expensive, and payers aren't interested in funding machines that are collecting dust in the closet.
+In addition, your insurance company will be less likely to reimburse you for your equipment if you're not using it to the minimum requirement.
+CPAP equipment is expensive and payers don't want to fund durable medical equipment collecting dust in the closet.

-In order to monitor compliance, most machines now come equipped with modems or SD cards that collect data to show proof of usage.
-This data is either sent wirelessly or "read" off your machine or SD card by a DME technologist.
+In order to monitor compliance, most PAP devices now come equipped with modems or SD cards that collect data to show proof of usage.
+This data is either sent wirelessly or "read" off your device or SD card by a DME technologist.

-This isn't just a feature to satisfy insurance companies; your sleep specialist wants to know you are using your machine because they have a vested interest in improvements to your health.
+Keep in mind, this isn't just a feature to satisfy insurance companies.
+Your sleep specialist also wants to know you are using your device because they have a vested interest in improvements to your health.

 This is why it's critical that, once you receive your CPAP kit, you maintain regular contact with your sleep specialist and DME provider to ensure you are making the most of your therapy.

 A quality sleep center will provide support and follow-up in multiple ways (email, phone calls, office visits, or support groups) to help you to solve any problems with using the mask or the machine.
-They are your best cheerleader for CPAP success and are skilled in troubleshooting problems and helping you overcome issues with therapy tolerance.
+They want you to succeed and are skilled in troubleshooting problems and helping you overcome issues with therapy tolerance.
 Never hesitate to ask them for help if you feel you are struggling to make CPAP work for you.

 Am I required to pay for CPAP with insurance?

-Your costs will vary depending upon the kind of device you need: CPAP and APAP are less expensive than BiPAP or ASV, for instance, and may require pre-authorization.
-But if you use insurance and go through an in-network provider, you could make out pretty well.
+Your costs will vary depending upon the kind of device you need.
+CPAP and APAP are less expensive than BiPAP or ASV, for instance, and if you use insurance and go through an in-network provider, you may find that it's mostly covered.
+Unfortunately, this is not always the case.

-However, this depends entirely upon the kind of insurance you have.
-As mentioned in our previous article about insurance coverage for sleep studies, there is the "cash pay" those who have a catastrophic plan which does not cover much of your CPAP needs, or those who don't want to use their insurance to pay for their equipment.
+This depends entirely upon the kind of insurance you have and your specific plan.
+As mentioned in our previous article about insurance coverage for sleep studies, there is the "cash pay" option for those who have a plan which does not cover much of your CPAP needs, or for those who don't want to use their insurance to pay for their equipment.
+This is not an option for Medicare plans unless you plan to never use your Medicare insurance for coverage of your PAP device and supplies.
+In addition, DME suppliers often have a legal contract with Medicare that does not allow them to dispense supplies to you for cash payment.

-As with the prices of sleep study services, there is more than one price for certain kinds of equipment: the price set by the insurance company contracted with your doctor, and the doctor's cash-only price, which is always discounted.
-Cash payment can be a very good option for savvy patients who notice the differences between insurance pricing and self pay.
+As previously mentioned, there is more than one price for certain kinds of equipment.
+There is a price set by the insurance company contracted with your doctor and there is your doctor's cash-only price, which is always less than the contracted price.
+Cash payment can be a good option for patients with high deductible plans.

 Renting versus purchasing CPAP equipment

-Insurance companies frequently use a "rent-to-own" approach, which helps you by applying your monthly payments to your machine toward its purchase until you have paid it off (usually between 3 and 10 months).
-The rental versus purchase option is predetermined by your insurance company; therefore, you and your doctor do not have a say in this payment structure.
+Insurance companies frequently use a "rent-to-own" approach, which helps you by applying your monthly payments for your machine toward its purchase until you are approved to pay it off, usually between 3 and 10 months depending on the insurance company.
+The rental versus purchase option is pre-determined by your insurance company.
+You and your doctor do not have a say in this payment structure.

 CPAP assistance program (CAP)